cacilhas/microcli/i3quitdialog/README.md

 ## Settings

-The “`↩ Exit`” button works out of the box.
+The “`Exit`” button works out of the box.
 In order to allow users to halt and reboot the system, add them to the `power` group.

 You can just call it: